hansglick/adth-tt/README.md

 ### **Evaluation**

 For each target query to predict, the model will use the entire training set except the target query.
 In short, in order to predict the category of a target query, the model looks for the closest candidate queries in the training set.
 Then, it votes these candidates.
 The category with the most votes becomes the prediction.
 In order to evaluate the model, the accuracy was chosen.
 To start the evaluation of the model, use the following command.
 It will also write a file that contains the accuracy for each category and each tested hyperparameter value.
-Again, to get more details about the model, **PLEASE GO THERE**
+Again, to get more details about the model, please [go there](https://github.com/hansglick/adth-tt/blob/master/docs/Model_details.pdf)

 ```
 (adthena) python evaluate.py -n 10000 -bh 0.65 -ah 0.65 0.75 0.85 0.95
 ```
  * **n** : Number of observations in the training set to use to evaluate the model.
 Although in theory the evaluation should be run over the entire training set, keep in mind that a prediction can take time
- * **bh** : Hyperparameter of the model
+ * **bh** : Hyperparameter of the model needed to set the quality of the retrieved nearest queries
- * **ah** : List of values for the hyperparameter
+ * **ah** : List of hyperparameter values to try when evaluating the model.
+The values should be greater or equal to the bh value

 If you want to explore the mistakes the model does, you can use [this notebook](https://github.com/hansglick/adth-tt/blob/master/Exploring_mistakes.ipynb)